 Chester in Plumas County, California — The American West (Pacific Coastal)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 24, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 658 times since then.
-Photos: 1, 2, 3, 4, 5, 6, 7. submitted on June 24, 2012, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+It was originally submitted on June 24, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 435 times since then and 17 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on June 24, 2012, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.